oneupsecurity/security-findings-templates/README.md

 ## Description

-This repository contains templates for security findings reports.
+This repository contains templates for security assessments.

 ## Usage